Skip to main page content (AccessKey S)

 Deer Abbey was founded in 1219 by William Comyn, the Earl of Buchan, who invited the Cistercians at Kinloss Abbey in Moray to set up a daughter house here.
-Comyn chose to found Deer Abbey on the site of a Monastery established here some 600 years earlier by St Drostan, a follower of St Columba.
+Comyn chose to found Deer Abbey here because of the strong religious traditions of the area: a monastery had been established in the 580s on a nearby site in what is now Old Deer by St Drostan, a follower of St Columba.

-Indeed, Deer's main claim to fame dates from the earlier monastery rather than the abbey whose remains you see today.
-It was here that the Book of Deer (or Deir) was written some time in the first half of the 900s, with later additions in Gaelic in the 1100s describing the foundation of the original monastery (though 500 years after the events they reported).
-The Book of Deer was discovered in 1860 and is now in the Fitzwilliam Museum Library in Cambridge.
+Deer's main religious claim to fame actually dates from the earlier monastery rather than the abbey whose remains you see today.
+It was here that the Book of Deer (or Deir) was written some time in the 900s, with later additions in Gaelic describing the foundation of the original monastery.
+It thus contains the earliest written Scottish Gaelic yet discovered.
+The Book of Deer is now in the Cambridge University Library.

 Deer Abbey was always a small community, with never more than 15 monks at any one time.
 The abbey church was cruciform in shape, some 157ft long with an aisle on the north side of the nave.
-Today nothing remains above a course or two of stonework indicating the outline of the church.
+Today nothing remains of the church above a course or two of stonework indicating its outline.

 Better preserved are some of the buildings to the south of the cloister.
 The abbot's house, refectory and kitchen all survive sufficiently to give some idea of what they might have been like, though all floors and ceilings, including some that were obviously vaulted, have long gone.